drizzle-team/drizzle-orm/drizzle-kit/README.md

 ## Documentation

-Check the full documenation on [the website](https://orm.drizzle.team/kit-docs/overview)
+Check the full documentation on [the website](https://orm.drizzle.team/kit-docs/overview)

 ### How it works